Basque Coastline tourism

-The famous tv show 'Game of Thrones' will be filming part of its 7th season this summer (2016) in the seaside localities of Zumaia.
+The famous tv show 'Game of Thrones' filmed part of its 7th season in the seaside localities of Zumaia, Itzurun beach.
 The spectacular cliffs formed by the flysch formations are among the settings that have captivated the producers of the epic fantasy series.

 While at the Algorri Point the materials found seem to indicate that a meteor fell there 65 millions of years ago, along the entire coast between Zumaia and Deba the geologists study the 'Flysch' phenomenon (cliffs with vertical stratum) and its 'tidal zone' or coastal platform, the biggest in the Cantabrian Sea.
 Zumaia coast's peculiarities, which we can observed going through its tracks or by guided visits, are already noticeable in the Itzurun Beach, dominated by the Hermitage of San Telmo.

 The classic dilemma between beach and mountain is not a problem in Deba thanks to the possibility to combine its spacious beach and the routes through the close gentle mountains or the Lastur Valley.

 Mutriku is the most western village of Gipuzkoa's coast, located at the border with Bizkaia.
 Its build-up area is settled on a slope over the port since the middle Ages.
 Its paved streets are dotted with many houses dating from the 15th to the 18th centuries.

 The seaman Juan Sebastián Elkano and the couturier Cristóbal Balenciaga.
 The original txakoli and the fish grills.
 Something would happen here for such a small village like Getaria to be the birthplace of so many stimuli.
 We recommend a visit to the Balenciaga museum and to enjoy the gastronomy.